theaholtlund/advent-of-code/README.md

 # Advent of Code Project

 Hobby project with various solutions to the Advent of Code 2023 challenges.
+Challenge for each day is listed in individual files, even if there were several parts to the challenge on that day.

 ## Installation